-At the forefront of rock stardom for six decades, David Crosby is a two-time Rock and Roll Hall of Fame inductee—as a founding member of the Byrds in the mid-’60s and the iconic Crosby Stills & Nash (winners of the Grammy Award for Best New Artist in 1969).
-The folk-rock legend created songs that resonate as cultural touchstones (“Almost Cut My Hair,” “Wooden Ships”), serving as the social conscience for the baby-boomer generation.
-He has since enjoyed surging success as a solo performer, collaborating with dozens of world-renowned artists, including Joni Mitchell, Jerry Garcia, Melissa Etheridge, David Gilmour and Phil Collins.
-Crosby continues recording and performing and was the subject of the documentary Remember My Name, produced by Cameron Crowe.
+At the forefront of rock stardom for six decades, David Crosby was a two-time Rock and Roll Hall of Fame inductee—as a founding member of the Byrds in the mid-’60s and the iconic Crosby Stills & Nash (winners of the Grammy Award for Best New Artist in 1969).
+The folk-rock legend created songs that resonated as cultural touchstones (“Almost Cut My Hair,” “Wooden Ships”), serving as the social conscience for the baby-boomer generation.
+He enjoyed success as a solo performer, collaborating with dozens of world-renowned artists, including Joni Mitchell, Jerry Garcia, Melissa Etheridge, David Gilmour and Phil Collins.
+Crosby was the subject of the 2019 documentary Remember My Name, produced by Cameron Crowe.
+He passed away on January 18, 2023, at the age of 81.

 David talks with G. Brown about growing up in Hollywood (0:50), his first visit to Colorado (1:55), the birth of Crosby, Stills & Nash and their early Colorado performances (3:40), his multiple performances at Red Rocks (7:37), his approach to singing harmony (8:05), lending a hand to sire Melissa Etheridge’s two children (11:44), appearing on The Simpsons (14:03), his views on politics and the future of democracy (15:24), his expertise specific to cannabis, drug addiction and the economics of music streaming services (19:10), his current songwriting methods (27:43), his stint in a Texas prison (31:56), the magic of making music with Jerry Garcia (33:36) and receiving accolades from the Vatican (37:44).